Skip to content

 Enhancing the profile of probation and promoting professionalization

-The winner of the CEP Social Inclusion Award is the project Changing Perceptions by the the State Probation Service of Latvia.
+The winner of the CEP Social Inclusion Award is the project Changing Perceptions by the State Probation Service of Latvia.

 The Latvian State Probation Service (SPS), just over 20 years old, has become a leader in improving public safety and reshaping societal perceptions of people who have committed crimes.
 Its communication strategy reaches over 20 million repeat contacts annually, reflecting a long-term investment in public awareness and trust-building.